dwurf/vimrc/bundle/README.markdown

 tpope-abolish: funky text manipulation bindings. google it.
 tpope-eunuch: unix bindings.
 Particularly :SudoWrite
 scrooloose-nerdtree: NERDtree file browser
+sjl-gundo: type :GundoToggle to access your undo history as a tree
+           I bind U to :GundoToggle since I never use U (line-based undo)

 Stuff to check out later:
 tpope's unimpaired plugin has some useful mappings on the [ and ] keys